playX18/capyscheme/INSTALLATION.md

 ### NOTE

-First boot might consume huge amounts of memory (8GiB+).
+First boot might consume huge amounts of memory (5GiB+).
 This is fine and should not happen again.
 The only reason this happens is that GC is not able to run during CPS compiler optimizations and it allocates a lot of new IR nodes during that which consume memory *very quickly&*.
 MMTK also does not help here as it does not unmap free pages so you have to either rely on your OS unmapping them or just have a lot of RAM.
 Build was tested on Macbook Air M4 with 16GiB of RAM and i5-13400f wit 64GiB of RAM.

+If you have low amounts of RAM try to perform first boot with `MMTK_GC_TRIGGER=DynamicHeapSize:256M,2G` environment variable set.